dbohdan/umbra/README.md

 _Umbra_ can run either with first-person [Tkinter](https://docs.python.org/3/library/tkinter.html) graphics or in text mode.

-This port has been lightly tested on
+This port has been tested on

+- Ubuntu 22.04

+and lightly on

 - Debian 12
 - NetBSD 9.3
-- Ubuntu 22.04
 - Windows 10

 ## Installation